My Favorite Destin, FL Restaurants

 Also, see more photos and info here.

 AJ’s opens the Harborwalk Village entrance where street vendors and entertainers offer a carnival-like atmosphere.
 Multilevel, you want to be on the upper deck with the perfect harbor view and live music playing.
-Aj’s is tourist-y, but I do enjoy the atmosphere.
-There is a limited menu on the upper deck.
+Aj’s is touristy, but I do enjoy the atmosphere.
+As well, there is a limited menu on the upper deck.
 Head downstairs for the full menu, window seats are available with a view of the harbor.

 Start your meal with the steam platter is the best available and the Mudslide frozen cocktail pictured below.

-I was not compensated for this post.
+This is not a paid sponsorship.
 The opinion expressed are 100% my own.